 Prov.
-16:32: He that is slow to anger is better than the mighty; and he that rules his spirit than he that takes a city.
+16:32: He that is slow to anger is better than the mighty; and he that rules his vital essence than he that takes a city.

 Prov.
-19:11: The discretion of a man defers his anger; and it is his glory to pass over a transgression.
+19:11: The discretion of a man defers his anger; and it is his honor to pass over a violation.

 Prov.
 21:19: It is better to dwell in the wilderness, than with a contentious and an angry woman.

 Prov.
-22:24: Make no friendship with an angry man; and with a furious man you shalt not go:
+22:24: Make no friendship with an angry man; and with a furious man you shall not go:

 Prov.
 29:22: An angry man stirs up strife, and a furious man abounds in violation.

-Isaiah 12:1: And in that day you shalt say, Oh YAHWEH, I will praise You: though You were angry with me, Your anger is turned away, and You comforted me.
+Isaiah 12:1: And in that day you shall say, Oh YAHWEH, I will praise You: though You were angry with me, Your anger is turned away, and You comforted me.

 Isaiah 13:9 Behold, the day of YAHWEH comes, cruel both with wrath and fierce anger, to lay the land desolate: and He shall destroy the sinners thereof out of it.